SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 A style is a property container to “style” components, and define (in a certain degree) its behaviour within the different layouts implemented.

-Here is an example of style sheet:
+Here is an example of style sheet for the Morphic back-end:

 ```
 '.application [